keeed/kwikoptions/README.md

 # kwikoptions
-A library for dynamically injecting Options in ASP.NET Core
+A library for dynamically injecting Options in ServiceCollection.